hmnshudhmn24/recommendation-system-sklearn/README.md

 - Add user ratings for collaborative filtering
 - Integrate with TMDB API for posters and trailers
 - Deploy on a Flask/Streamlit-based movie website

----

-🍿 Made with love using Scikit-learn and Streamlit.